Reading Time: 8 minutes

 How much does it cost to ship a car?

 Calculating the cost of shipping your car to an auto show depends on several factors.
-It’s not as simple as calling a one-man show and having a price sucked out of thin air.
 An accurate estimate involves various factors, including:

 - The make and model of the vehicle